Retail Plastic Bags

 From grocery shopping to packing for your next staycation adventure – always BYOB (bring your own bag) to help reduce waste!

-While plastic retail bags will no longer be available after September 30, consumption of any alternative type of bag still comes with an environmental impact.
+While plastic retail bags are no longer be available after September 30, consumption of any alternative type of bag still comes with an environmental impact.
 To help protect our environment, consumers are encouraged to choose durable reusable bags when shopping.

 - Choose a fabric that is washable and strong that will last a long time.